The effects of polarization on the observables in the decay $\Xi_{cc}^{++} \rightarrow \Xi_{c}^{+} \bar{\ell}\nu_{\ell}$: Phenomenological study

 In this section, we analyze the spin polarization asymmetries $P^{(m,n)}$ by plotting those as functions of $q^2$ in Figs.~\ref{polatization_longi_asymm} and~\ref{polatization_trans_asymm}.
 The $P^{(m,n)}$ quantifies the differences in the branching ratios (after integrating over $\cos\theta$) of the positive ($k=+$) and negative ($k=-$) polarization states of the particle $m$ ($m\in\{\ell,\Xi_{cc}^{++},\Xi_{c}^{+}\}$) in the $n$ ($n\in\{L,T\}$) direction.
 The brown curve represents the central value of $P^{(m,n)}$, while the dotted curves indicate variation due to uncertainties in the form factors.

 In Fig.~\ref{polatization_longi_asymm}, we present the spin polarization asymmetries $P^{(m,L)}$ for the longitudinally polarized muon $\ell$, daughter baryon $\Xi_c^+$, and parent baryon $\Xi_{cc}^{++}$.
 For the muon, Fig.~\ref{lepton_longi_asymm} shows that the observable $P^{(\ell,L)}$ starts from a negative value at very low $q^2$, rises rapidly toward positive values, and quickly becomes relatively flat.
 It has a maximum of $\sim 0.9$ in the mid $q^2$ region, followed by a slight decline at high $q^2$.
 Similarly, the observable $P^{(\Xi_c^+,L)}$ for the longitudinally polarized daughter baryon in Fig.~\ref{Ec_longi_asymm} starts negative and gradually increases towards the high $q^2$ region, after which it rapidly increases towards zero.
-It also has a large uncertainty deviation in the low $q^2$ region, which decreases towards the higher $q^2$ values.
-The crossing of the central and indicated uncertainty plots in Fig.~\ref{Ec_longi_asymm} reminds us of the interference between the various terms in the amplitude involving the different form factors.
-Accordingly, as explained earlier, a more thorough analysis of form factor uncertainties is warranted with the uncertainty region only indicated by our analysis.
-Similar behaviors for both the central and uncertainty plots are also seen for the parent baryon in the longitudinal direction in Fig.~\ref{Ecc_longi_asymm}, except that the $P^{(\Xi_c^{++},L)}$ is more or less constant and negative for the most part and only rapidly increases towards zero at the tail of the distribution for $q^2\gtrsim 1.3 \textrm{GeV}^2$.
+It also has a large uncertainty deviation in the low $q^2$ region, which decreases towards the higher $q^2$ values. {The crossing of the central and indicated uncertainty plots in Fig.~\ref{Ec_longi_asymm} reminds us of the interference between the various form factor terms in the amplitude.
+Accordingly, as explained earlier, a more thorough analysis of form factor uncertainties is warranted with the uncertainty region indicated by our analysis.
+Similar behaviors for both the central and uncertainty plots are also seen for the parent baryon in the longitudinal direction in Fig.~\ref{Ecc_longi_asymm}.
+The only minor difference is that the central $P^{(\Xi_{cc}^{++},L)}$ plot is more or less constant for the most part and only rapidly increases towards zero at the tail of the distribution ($q^2\gtrsim 1.3 \textrm{GeV}^2$).}